 Even for couples who have decided to separate, counselling offers the chance to remain on amicable terms and to parent well.
 This is hugely beneficial for the future of their children and wider families.

 How I can help individuals

 Your relationship with yourself is very important, and influences every other relationship you have in life.
 Counselling can offer a chance to free yourself from nagging feelings of self- doubt, blame, guilt or shame.
 Many people need help to cope with their depression and anxiety – which is far more common than we like to believe.
 Some have suffered loss, or are living with anger and resentment.
 Some doubt their ability to sustain meaningful relationships with their families, friends or colleagues.

 Finding a way to manage - and change - how you feel about yourself and your situation is a skill that can be learnt.

 Training, qualifications & experience

-I have a Masters degree in Relationship Therapy and have gained experience at Relate over the past 10 years, where I continue to work.
+I have a Masters degree in Relationship Therapy and have worked at Relate for 13 years before setting up my private practice.

 I have a Doctoral degree in Psychology which provides me with a very good understanding of human behaviour.